dakodun/dakodun.github.io/content/site/other/resources/snescart/index.md

 {{< blog/blog >}}

 {{% blog/markdown %}}
-  I made these models in Blender for the shelf on the [games] page to when I couldn't find any readily available.
-They allow me to quickly render carts and cds of various games (at the correct perspective) by simply changing a texture.
+  I made these models in Blender for the shelf on the [games] page when I couldn't find any readily available.
+They allow me to quickly render carts and cds of various games (at the correct perspective) by simply changing a texture; feel free to use them as you please.

   [games]: {{% ref "site/gaming/games/" %}} (chikin.net - games)
 {{% /blog/markdown %}}